 - 2 cups tri-color quinoa or variety of choice

 - 6 cups finely diced sweet potato or butternut squash

 - 1 large shallot diced

 - 2 tbsp olive oil

-Toss your diced sweet potatoes, shallot and garlic in a large bowl with olive oil and a bit of salt and pepper.
-Grease a baking sheet with cold pressed olive oil spray and spread the potato mixture out.
-Roast for 15 - 20 minutes, flipping the potatoes over half way through.
+- Toss your diced sweet potatoes (or squash), shallot and garlic in a large bowl.
+Add spices, salt and pepper, then drizzle with oil and toss to combine.
+Transfer to a baking sheet and roast for 15 - 20 minutes, flipping half way through.

 - Assemble stuffing by combining cooked quinoa, potatoes and pecans in a large mixing bowl.
 Stir together and add apple cider vinegar, rosemary and thyme.
 Toss to combine.
 Taste and adjust seasonings as needed.